MrQUACKK/fortch/README.md

-# fortch
+# Fotch
-A tiny fetch program made by me for linox :penguin: !
+A tiny fetch program made by me for linox :penguin:!